arthuruan/training-consultancy/README.md

 # traning-consultancy-api
-Training Consultancy API, that helps a personal trainer to create and manage your students consultancy
+Traning Consultancy API, that helps a personal trainer to create and manage your students consultancy